 Biomimetic dentistry accomplishes all of this in a conservative, strong, and attractive approach and has practically eliminated cutting teeth down for crowns and destructive root canal treatment.
 Patients are happier and often spend less compared to conventional treatment.

-With Traditional methods the emphasis is on the strength of the restoration, but no attention is placed into the function and biomechanics of final restored tooth.
-By ignoring this critical aspect, it is no surprise that complications such as root canals occur more frequently and future treatment becomes progressively more aggressive and invasive.
+With Traditional methods, the emphasis is on the strength of the restoration, but no attention is placed on the function and biomechanics of the final restored tooth.
+By ignoring this critical aspect, it is no surprise that complications such as root canals occur more frequently, and future treatment becomes progressively more aggressive and invasive.
 So begins the restorative dental cycle in which the teeth are ultimately lost from successive treatments.

 With Biomimetic dentistry, only the damage and decay is removed from the teeth, and the final restoration is bonded to the remaining healthy natural tooth structure.
 These bonded restorations function and behave “Biomimetically” and break the restorative dental cycle.

 Nature is our ideal model to imitate.
 The basic science for dentally mimicking nature is found in the BioMechanical characteristics of teeth.
 Our comprehension of what nature looks like and feels like is essential.
 Teeth move, bend and have physical dynamics of force that must be accounted for while re-making the tooth with nature as our guide.
 In other words, we can study nature’s properties of teeth so that we can better duplicate them.

 Many competing synthetic dental materials are stronger, stiffer and seemingly more beautiful, however, their use often leads to undesirable results.
 Dentistry has had structural failures and problems related to the over-engineering of materials, mostly because we did not have the knowledge or the technology to imitate natural teeth.
 Now it is possible to rebuild teeth with materials that simulate natural teeth much more closely, and hold up better to constant chewing.